Master of Science in Athletic TrainingOffered by: Athletic Training

 We prepare athletic trainers with the professional skills employers want.
 The AT Graduate Program at Slippery Rock University is a combination of rigorous academic instruction and authentic clinical experience.
 The program prepares proficient healthcare practitioners who will collaborate with other medical professionals to optimize the activity and wellness of patients and clients in sport, work, and life.
-Students will learn the science of athletic training with a focus on patient-centered injury and illness prevention, diagnosis, treatment and care.
+Students are fully engaged in the science of athletic training focused on patient-centered injury and illness prevention, diagnosis, treatment and care.
 Specifically, the SRU AT Graduate Program emphasizes a distinct concentration on advanced therapeutic rehabilitation interventions.

 We prepare athletic trainers with the professional qualities employers want.
-The AT Graduate Program is guided by the athletic training education competencies as well as the core program values of professionalism, respect, compassion, interprofessional education, evidence-based practice and student-centered learning.
-Students will develop communication, decision-making, analytical, and altruistic skills necessary for proficient practice with a diverse population.
-Students will need to possess select pre-requisite knowledge, emergency care certification, and health and criminal clearances before beginning the program.
+The AT Graduate Program is guided by the athletic training professional standards and core program values of professionalism, respect, compassion, interprofessional collaboration, evidence-based practice and student-centered learning.
+Students develop communication, organization, teamwork, problem-solving, and decision-making skills necessary for proficient practice with a diverse population.

 We prepare athletic trainers to pass the BOC examination.
-Students successfully completing the AT Graduate Program are eligible to take the Board of Certification (BOC), Inc. examination.
-Graduates who pass the BOC examination will be qualified to deliver quality healthcare in various employment settings (e.g. high schools, colleges, professional sports, industrial, military and performing arts), and will contribute to the global medical community by reducing healthcare costs, improving healthcare accessibility, preventing and managing diseases, and promoting wellness.
-Individuals holding the BOC credential or are eligible to take the BOC certification examination are not candidates for the AT Graduate Program.
+Students successfully completing the AT Graduate Program are eligible to take the Board of Certification (BOC) examination.
+Graduates who pass the BOC examination are qualified to deliver quality healthcare in various employment settings, such as high schools, colleges, professional sports, industrial, military and performing arts.
+Graduates are also prepared to contribute to the global medical community by reducing healthcare costs, improving healthcare accessibility, preventing and managing diseases, and promoting wellness.

 Admissions requirements include the following: